OCzarnecki/pretty-map/README.md

 # Licence

 The source code in this repository ("the source code") is released under the [GNU AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html#license-text) and images as well as other digital artifacts created with the source code are covered by the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 If you have a use in mind which is not permitted by these licenses, get in touch!

+The map is generated based on Open Street Map data, which is available under the [Open Database License](https://www.openstreetmap.org/copyright).
+Copyright OpenStreetMap Contributors.